TecnocampusMobils/android-material-travellist/README.md

 ```
 ### Activity Transitions with shared elements

-Activity and frame transitions with shared elements are useful to give context and show continuity between UI elements across different views.
+Activity and fragment transitions with shared elements are useful to give context and show continuity between UI elements across different views.

 Between the List View and the detail view we are going to transition the following elements: